 result type that the result will always be grounded.

-This simplifies the analysis in that we can now consider the function argument to be of
+This simplifies the analysis in that we can now consider the function argument to

 either absorption or inspection usage.
 If the function body as a whole consumes the node

 the analysis fails, because a climbing expression with absorption usage is not allowed.
 Because the only other operands on the

 inspection operand usage and both being motionless, the result of the analysis as

 whole is that the function is guaranteed streamable, does not consume the streamed